 Passport & Visa Requirements

-- U.S. Passport holders are not required to obtain a visa for participation on programs lasting 90 days or less.
-Non-U.S. passport holders must investigate the visa regulations of Irish Embassy as well as the associated regulations for their current U.S. student visa.
+U.S. Passport holders are not required to obtain a visa to participate on this program, but will be required to obtain a residency permit upon entry.
+For more visa information, visit the country's Department of State information site.
+It is strongly advised that students work with a visa expediting service, such as ABriggs or VisaHQ.
+Non-U.S. passport holders must investigate the visa regulations of the host country's embassy as well as the associated regulations for their current U.S. student visa.

 All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
 Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended travel dates.
 Please see the UK Education Abroad Health & Safety website for more information.